The quickest way to create a prototype is to add a Link between two Artboards . You can add Links from any layer to any

 You can use Prototype > Auto Link to Right/Left/Below to create a Link from the Artboard you have selected to the one immediately to the right, left or below.
 You’ll also find this option when you drag a Link you create to the Go to Artboard icon at the top-right of your Artboard.
-The menu option you see is based on the current Artboard Export setting in Preferences > Layers.
+The menu option you see is based on the current Artboard Export setting in Settings > Layers.
 If you change this setting it will also change the direction of any existing auto Links.

 Once the Link is created, it will update automatically if you switch the order of your Artboards.

 - which Artboard a Link takes you to using the Target drop-down menu

 Select “Previous Artboard” in the Target drop-down menu, to tell the Mac app to return to whichever Artboard you were previewing before the current one.
 This is helpful when you have lots of Links leading to a single Artboard.

 Removing a Link

 Choose Prototype > Remove Links from Selection, set your Link’s target to “None” or click the trash icon in the INTERACTION section in the PROTOTYPE tab of the Inspector to remove a Link.